Skip to main content

 Ideally, a developer should become a security champion voluntarily, rather than have the role forced upon them.
 Many companies that want coverage across all their development teams will mandate that every team should have representation in the program, but it’s down to the team and developers to decide between them who should join.

 You might want to suggest the types of developers you feel would fit well in the program based on the activities and authority they will need.
 In our discussions, some organizations required a senior developer, while others encouraged developers of any experience to be a part of the program.
-By relying solely on volunteers will more likely provide you with a program with people who genuinely want to be a part of the group, however, this may come at the expense of a lack of coverage across your organisation.
+By relying solely on volunteers will more likely provide you with a program with people who genuinely want to be a part of the group, however, this may come at the expense of a lack of coverage across your organization.

 Security representation